triestpa/You-Should-Learn-Regex/README.md

 If there is an alternative solution to a problem, which is simpler and/or does not require the use of regular expressions, **please do not use regex just to feel clever**.
 Regex is great, but it is also one of the least readable programming tools, and one that is very prone to edge cases and bugs.

-Overusing regex is a great way to make your co-workers (and anyone else who needs to work with your code) very angry at you.
+Overusing regex is a great way to make your co-workers (and anyone else who needs to work with your code) very angry with you.

 ## Conclusion